betarelease/betarelease.github.com/source/_posts/2012-07-09-moved-blog-to-octopress.markdown

 octopress:"http://github.com/octopress.git".
 You will see that some of things work like:

-### Posts show up clearer and nicer - because of octopress font selection
+* Posts show up clearer and nicer - because of octopress /ont selection
-### you will see my addition of tag cloud to octopress - so tags will show
+* you will see my addition of tag cloud to octopress - so tags will show
-### archives - a list of archives arranged as an index page
+* archives - a list of archives arranged as an index page

 What does not yet work :

-### Tags are not aligned on the page
+* Tags are not aligned on the page
-### Discuss comments are missing - thanks to discuss your comments are safe.
+* Discuss comments are missing - thanks to discuss your comments are safe.
 They just need to be linked correctly
-### RSS feed is missing
+* RSS feed is missing
-### My color scheme is missing - so does not reflect the author's personality ;)
+* My color scheme is missing - so does not reflect the author's personality ;)

 Hope you will bear with me while I make things easier for me to post and